 This section on the website of EKO provides you with some background information on the themes and topics of our projects and those projects that we participate in.
 All articles are developed in coordination with the whole team, but written by members of EKOyouth, which consist of young people, students, interns and volunteers.

-By clicking on each title or on the logo, you can find the full article in pdf form!
+By clicking on each title, you can find the full article in pdf form!

 While Europe is facing a major health crisis with a wider social impact, the European Union is falling short in having a truly shared strategy.
 Although the continent of Europe has essentially become the epicentre of the COVID-19 pandemic, countermeasures were primarily enforced at a national level, with minimal coordination among EU-member states.
 Will European Solidarity pass the coronavirus crash-test?